 And that’s where ergonomics can play a key role.
 Ergonomics is the science of designing the workplace to help and support workers given their current capabilities.
 By designing jobs, tasks and places that take away any form of incompatibility between work and worker, companies are better able to prevent sicknesses, injuries and mistakes, particularly among the older workforce.

-Here are 6 rules for creating ergonomically positive workplaces.
+Here are 6 rules for creating ergonomic workplaces for older workers:

 1. Focus on neutral postures

 Whether standing or sitting in the workplace, encouraging workers to adopt the neutral posture is best – the posture when the joints are not bent and the spine is aligned and not twisted, reducing stress and strain on the musculoskeletal system.

 Often referred to as the ‘hand shake zone’ too, remember to encourage lifting only when it is close to the body, between mid-thigh and mid-chest height.
 Similar to the ‘strike zone’ in baseball, this zone is where the arms and back can lift the most with the least amount of effort.